damoothen/speedealing-php/README.md

 ## Philosophy

-Speedealing is a fork compatible and migrating from Dolibarr (www.speedealing.com).
+Speedealing is a fork compatible and migrating from Dolibarr (www.dolibarr.org).

 Speedealing is now using NoSQL database to replace old MySql and Postgresql.
 We can now use it in a distribute environnement and synchronisation.
-The NoSQL database is couchdb 1.2.0 a NoSQL oriented document.
+The database used is CouchDB (couchdb.apache.org) a NoSQL oriented document.
 This new database will be synchronise with iOS an Android application.

 ## WHAT'S NEW